 4.7 In general, the same rules of procedure that apply to study groups shall also apply to TSAG and its meetings.
 However, at the discretion of the chairman, written proposals may be submitted during the TSAG meeting provided they are based on ongoing discussions taking place during the meeting and are intended to assist in resolving conflicting views which exist during the meeting.

-4.8 A report for the Director on its activities shall be prepared by TSAG after each meeting.
+4.8 A report on its activities shall be prepared by TSAG after each meeting.
 This report is to be made available within an objective of six weeks after the closure of the meeting and is to be distributed in accordance with normal ITU-T procedures.

 4.9 TSAG shall prepare a report for the assembly on the matters assigned to TSAG by the previous WTSA.
 At its last meeting prior to WTSA, TSAG shall, pursuant to No. 197H of the Convention, prepare a report which summarizes its activities since the previous WTSA.
 This report shall offer advice on the allocation of work, and proposals on ITU-T working methods and on strategies and relations with other relevant bodies inside and outside ITU, as appropriate.
 The TSAG report to WTSA should also include proposals for WTSA Resolution 2, i.e. the titles of study groups with their responsibilities and mandates.
 These reports shall be submitted to the assembly by the Director.